stackAttack32/Sketch/README.md

 # Sketch
-Dumping ground for new ideas
+This is a dumping ground for new ideas.